piam/bjc-course/curriculum/05-lists/index.md

 Learning Objectives
 -------------------
- * 1: The student can use computing tools and techniques to create artifacts
+ * Objective 1.1.1: … use computing tools and techniques to create artifacts.
- * 3: The student can use computing tools and techniques for creative expression.
+ * Objective 1.2.1: … use computing tools and techniques for creative expression.
+ * Objective 1.3.1: … use programming as a creative tool.
- * 16: The student can express an algorithm in a language.
+ * Objective 4.2.1: … express an algorithm in a language.
- * 21: The student can evaluate a program for correctness.
+ * Objective 5.3.1: … evaluate a program for correctness.
- * 22: The student can develop a correct program.
+ * Objective 5.3.2: … develop a correct program.
- * 23: The student can employ appropriate mathematical and logical concepts in programming.
+ * Objective 5.4.1: … employ appropriate mathematical and logical concepts in programming.
- * 28: The student can analyze how computing affects communication, interaction, and cognition.
+ * Objective 7.1.1: … analyze how computing affects communication, interaction, and cognition.
- * 30: The student can analyze the beneficial and harmful effects of computing.
+ * Objective 7.3.1: … analyze the beneficial and harmful effects of computing.
- * 31: The student can connect computing within economic, social, and cultural contexts.
+ * Objective 7.4.1: … connect computing within economic, social, and cultural contexts.

 Readings/Lectures